 The eye socket is a complex area of the human anatomy that contains the eye itself, along with the muscles that control vision, a network of nerves, and connective tissue, all contained in a very tight location.
 Even a tiny tumor in the orbital socket can cause serious functional impairment and painful symptoms.
 Larger tumors may cause the eye to move out of its natural position and impair vision, even if they are benign.
-A qualified surgeon can remove these tumors with facial reconstruction surgery.
+During an Orbital Tumor Surgery Philadephia qualified surgeons can remove these tumors with facial reconstruction surgery.

 Orbital tumor surgery can last between four and eight hours, depending on the size and complexity of the tumor and the intrusion into adjacent structures.

 The surgery may include facial reconstruction surgery to repair or rebuild the skull and orbital bone.
 Treatment for defects that result from trauma or benign lesions, including Graves’ Disease or Paget’s Disease, may call for reconstructive treatment to relieve symptoms.
 We also focus on creating a cosmetically optimal result.